dandanio/rootless-podman-quadlets/stirlingpdf/README.md

 ## Volumes
 All persistent data is kept under `~/stirlingpdf/`.
 Custom OCR training data, configs, and pipelines can be placed there.

-## Hardening
-Uncomment the entire hardening block (capabilities + tmpfs) to run a locked‑down container.